isaiah1112/iblox/README.md

 ## License

-[infoblox][] is released under the [GNU Lesser General Public License v3.0][], see the file LICENSE and LICESE.lesser for the license text.
+[infoblox][] is released under the [GNU Lesser General Public License v3.0][], see the file LICENSE and LICENSE.lesser for the license text.

 ## Installation